john-science/john-science.github.io/_posts/2021-07-13-hyperinflation-banknotes.md

 | Zimbabwe            | 2008-2009 | 100,000,000,000,000         | [WI](https://en.wikipedia.org/wiki/Hyperinflation_in_Zimbabwe) [YT](https://youtu.be/N2iSUlLD374?t=138) [IN](https://www.investopedia.com/articles/personal-finance/122915/worst-hyperinflations-history.asp) [EC](https://www.edmontoncollections.com/list-of-unique-and-weird-banknotes/) |
 | Hungary             | 1945-1946 | 100,000,000,000,000,000,000 | [BC](https://biddingcorner.blogspot.com/2013/10/CollectionofhighestBanknotes.html) [IN](https://www.investopedia.com/articles/personal-finance/122915/worst-hyperinflations-history.asp) [EC](https://www.edmontoncollections.com/list-of-unique-and-weird-banknotes/) [BW](https://www.banknoteworld.com/blog/largest-and-smallest-banknote-denominations/) |

 In some way, of course, all money is fake.
 It only has value because people believe it has value.
-If you think that is just hyperbole, try holding a billion dollar bill.
+Nothing will help make that more clear than holding a billion dollar bill in your hand.